n00dIes/movies-paging-list/README.md

 # PagingListMovies
-PagingListMovies is sample app to showcase a simple endless list of [Popular TV Shows](https://developers.themoviedb.org/3/tv/get-popular-tv-shows) powered by [The Movie Database API](https://developers.themoviedb.org) using the [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging).
+PagingListMovies is a sample app to showcase a simple endless list of [Popular TV Shows](https://developers.themoviedb.org/3/tv/get-popular-tv-shows) powered by [The Movie Database API](https://developers.themoviedb.org) using the [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging).

 ## Features
 * Provides an endless list of Popular TV Shows